DylanMashini/over-under-notebook/10 - Programming.md

 ## Programming the Catapult

 To Program the catapult, we had to consider what it needed to do.
-The primary functionality of the catapult is for match loads.
+The primary functionality of the catapult is for match loading.
 Basically, we represented the catapult as a finite state machine (FSM).
 If you haven't heard of state machines, the idea is that you can represent a system as being in a finite number of states, and the FSM transitions between these states.

 Here are all the different possible states we determined are needed:
 - Idle
 	- The catapult is idle when it isn't enabled by the controller.
-The Idle state sets the motor to 0 voltage, and leaves the catapult up.
+The Idle state sets the motor to 0 voltage and leaves the catapult up.
 - Winding
 	- The winding state is the first state after the catapult turns on.
 It winds the catapult back to its fully down position.
 - Locked
 	- The locked state is when the match load team member puts the Tri-Ball in.
 This involves maintaining the lowered position for about one second.
 - Firing
-	- The firing state is when the slip gear goes past it's teeth to release the catapult.
+	- The firing state is when the slip gear goes past its teeth to release the catapult.
 This has to be quick and explosive, so we use max speed.
 This releases the catapult and sends the Tri-Ball flying.

 Here's a diagram of how we transition between states

 ![](images/stateMachine.jpeg){ width=100% }

 Here's what each state actually does inside of the code, and when it transitions.
-I'll try to prevent it from getting too technical, but I will be including lots of code in here to show how it actually works behind the scenes.
+I'll try to prevent it from getting too technical, but I will be including lots of code here to show how it actually works behind the scenes.

 #### Idle State